Passing the MCAT is the main step you need to take to get into a great medical school.

 - 1 or 2 semesters of humanities

 This preparation will give you the highest possibility of scoring high!

 2. When should you start studying for the MCAT?

-In truth, all grad school is one major preparation for the MCAT.
+All grad school is one major preparation for the MCAT.
 But the major study time should start around four months before the exam date.
 This will give you enough time to refresh your memory of the coursework content.

-At the same time, it’s a short enough period to give you more focus and allow you to retain the info in your mind, as well as complete at least a few full-length practice tests.
+It’s a short enough period to give you more focus and allow you to retain the info in your mind, as well as complete at least a few full-length practice tests.

 3. How long will you need to be fully prepared?

 According to the AAMC, on average, students need around 400 hours of study over four months.
 This translates to roughly 3,5 hours of study per day.